LLNL/zhw/README.md

 SystemC will be autodetected provided it was integrated into your CMake cache during install (default behavior).

+Environment variables:

+- LD_LIBRARY_DIR: Must contain a path to the systemc dynamic library
+- PATH: Must contain a path to the install root of the systemc library

+A 'make' only build environment is provided but is deprecated. navigate to the testbench directories and type `make help` for information.

 #### Testing

 Test bench programs have been created with several test cases from the [SDRbench](https://sdrbench.github.io/) data set.
-ZHW configuration can be modified in these test benches via #define settings, or command line parameters. see test/encode_test/encode_test.cpp or test/decode_test/decode_test.cpp for compiler parameters, or, `run decode_test -h` / `encode_test -h` to review command line parameters.
+ZHW configuration can be modified in these test benches via #define settings, or command line parameters. see test/encode_test/encode_test.cpp or test/decode_test/decode_test.cpp for compiler parameters, or, run `decode_test -h` / `encode_test -h` to review command line parameters.
 We also provide the parameter sweeping scripts `sweepencoder.sh` and `sweepdecoder.sh` which can be used to validate a matrix of ZHW parameters on SDRBench sample data sets.

 ### References